-Linking Practice and Theory Papers
+Linking Practice and Theory Paper

-Twice during the term, you will be expected to turn in a 4-5 page paper which will serve to summarize your experiences and learnings in the class.
+You will be required to write a 4-5 page paper which will serve to summarize your experiences and learnings in the class.
 In this section, I describe both the big picture and the small details of this paper.